-The Black Mouth Cur, named for his square black muzzle, is a short-haired ranch dog with a sweet personality.
-A jack of all trades, the Black Mouth Cur is a “utility” dog often used for hunting, herding, and other jobs.
-He became popular with early American settlers in need of help on their farms and ranches.
-His energy, intelligence, and tenacity makes him a loyal worker and companion, and his desire to bond with humans makes him a great family dog.
+The Black Mouth Cur, named for its square black muzzle, is a short-haired ranch dog with a sweet personality.
+They became popular with early American settlers in need of help on their farms and ranches—their energy, intelligence, and tenacity make them loyal workers and companions, while their desire to bond with humans makes them great family dogs.

-Because the Black Mouth Cur is an all-around hunting and herding dog, you need to watch him around other animals.
-His breeding may make him lean toward territorial behavior, and his prey drive could compel him to chase or attack small mammals like rabbits and squirrels.
+Because the Black Mouth Cur is a hunting and herding dog, you'll need to watch them around other animals.
+Their breeding may bring out their territorial behavior, and their prey drive could compel them to chase or attack small animals like rabbits and squirrels.

-With proper socialization as a puppy and appropriate introductions to other animals, the Black Mouth Cur can often happily cohabitate with another pet.
-However, feeding them separately and making sure there are ample resources—like extra water bowls, bones, and balls—is suggested to discourage resource guarding behavior.
+With proper socialization as a puppy and appropriate introductions to other animals, Black Mouth Curs can often happily cohabitate with other pets.
+However, feeding them separately and making sure there are ample resources—like extra water bowls, bones, and balls—is suggested to discourage any innate resource guarding behavior.

-Coat and Color: The Black Mouth Cur has short fur that can be either fine or coarse and ranges in color from tan to red and brown.
-Almost all Black Mouth Curs have black muzzles, hence the name.
+COAT COLOR: Ranges in color from tan to red and brown.
+Almost all have black muzzles, hence the name.

 Characteristics of the Black Mouth Cur